-What is COPD?
+1. What is COPD?

-What caused my COPD?
+2. What caused my COPD?

 The primary cause of COPD is smoking cigarettes.
 However, even people who don't smoke may develop COPD.

 Other potential causes may include secondhand smoke or inhaling irritants in the air at your work.
 There's also a rare genetic form called alpha-1 antitrypsin deficiency.

-What stage am I in?
+3. What stage am I in?

 There are four stages of COPD.

-Stages 1-2 are early stages and are considered mild and moderate, respectively.
-Stages 3-4 are considered severe and very severe, respectively.
+Stages 1-2 are early stages and are considered mild (1) and moderate (2).
+Stages 3-4 are considered severe (3) and very severe (4).

-How can I best manage my COPD?
+4. How can I best manage my COPD?